 Who we are

-For a number of years, Hodge Bakshi Chartered Accountants & Chartered Tax Advisers have been significantly involved in helping clients across a wide array of Cryptocurrency tax-related issues.
-This ranged from basic compliance to some highly complex Crypto tax issues and helping other professional advisers!
+For a number of years, Hodge Bakshi Chartered Accountants & Chartered Tax Advisers have been among the leading Crypto tax accountants in the UK.
+As a result, we have been significantly involved in helping clients across a wide array of Cryptocurrency tax-related issues.
+This has ranged from basic compliance to some highly complex Crypto tax issues and even helping other professional Crypto tax advisers!

 HMRC have started to actively enquire and are working with many well-known Crypto platforms and exchanges to ascertain who may have tax to pay on their Cryptoassets.

-With our Crypto team being personally involved since Bitcoin’s inception we are uniquely placed to help you.
+With our Crypto tax advisory team being personally involved since Bitcoin’s inception we are one of the earliest UK Crypto accountants involved in the industry and are therefore uniquely placed to help you thanks to this experience.

 We are also proud members of CryptoUK which is the UK’s largest self-regulatory association representing the Cryptoasset sector.